FOOD SAFETY IN A CHANGING, MOBILE & CONNECTED WORLD

 What are the issues tackled at the Africa Food Safety & Quality Summit?

-- Latest laboratory management technologies and practices
+- Latest laboratory management technologies and practices for food and pharma sectors

 - Post-harvest, processing and packaging technologies and how they impact food safety